loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 === Simply Typed Lambda Calculus <stlc>

-Simply typed lambda calculus was first introduced by Alonzo Church to avoid the paradoxical use of the untyped lambda calculus @church1940formulation.
+The simply typed lambda calculus was first introduced by Alonzo Church to avoid the paradoxical use of the untyped lambda calculus @church1940formulation as a proof system through the Curry-Howard correspondence.
 It consists of two separate syntactic categories: the category of types and the category of terms.
 The two categories correspond to types and computation, respectively.
 The syntax for #stlc is shown in @stlc_syntax.
 The symbol $T$ is used to denote base types.